somethingsimade/roblox-ws/README.md

 ---

-roblox-ws is a Roblox WebSocket system that works fully on the client.
+roblox-ws is a Roblox WebSocket system that works fully on the client, with zero use of exploits or injection.

 ## When to use (comparing to other methods)